 BOEM Scientific Studies

 BOEM, through its Environmental Studies Program (ESP), develops, conducts, and oversees world-class scientific research to inform policy decisions regarding the development of Outer Continental Shelf (OCS) energy and mineral resources.
-BOEM-sponsored research is contributing to a balanced understanding of key issues across all major sectors, and also providing critical input to National Ocean Policy implementation.
+BOEM-sponsored research is contributing to a balanced understanding of key issues across all major sectors, and also providing critical input to Ocean Policy implementation.

 Compendium of Avian Occurrence Information for The Continental Shelf Waters along the Atlantic Coast of United States: Final Report (Database Section-Seabirds)